As a meditation teacher who does both private and corporate meditation sessions, one question I often hear is, “How can meditation help with burnout?”

 Because of these and other factors, far too many people are experiencing the physical and mental exhaustion that marks burnout, that emotional pain that makes it almost impossible to progress in a career, that mars every workday, and that leaves employees feeling unproductive, unmotivated, and unhappy.
 And practically every large corporation is searching for ways to prevent employee burnout, such as with corporate wellness programs, of which one of the most popular is meditation.

-As experts in corporate meditation programs, THE DAILY MEDITATION is here to help you and your employees to learn to meditate.
+As experts in corporate meditation programs, we are here to help you and your employees to learn to meditate.
 So, let’s get to it.
 First, we will share a wonderful guided meditation for burnout, and then we will discuss the science.

 Guided Meditation For Burnout